 What are galacto-oligosaccharides or GOS?

-Many of the nuts in this list have a threshold at which they become moderate for galacto-oligosaccharides (or GOS) so it’s worth quickly discussing what this is.
+Many of the nuts in this list have a threshold at which they become moderate for galacto-oligosaccharides (or GOS) so it’s worth quickly discussing what this means.

 Galacto-oligosaccharides are part of the oligo group of FODMAP, AKA the O in FODMAP.
 They are in this fun club with fructans, the other oligo.
 I won’t get into too much science (I am not a dietician or a doctor) but I will link this Monash article if you’d like to read more about their scientific makeup.